haileytapia/portfolio/ManageSubscriptionsDomoListings.md

 1. Select **Appstore** from the navigation header.

-2. Use the [search bar](ManageSubscriptionsDomoListings.html#subscribe-to-a-listing) on the **Search Apps** page to find and select the listing whose subscription you want to cancel.
+2. Use the [search bar](ManageSubscriptionsDomoListings.html#subscribe-to-a-listing) on the **Search Apps** page to find the listing whose subscription you want to cancel.
 3. On the listing's details page, select **Manage** \> **Cancel Subscription**.

     ![Manage > Cancel Subscription](https://domo-support.domo.com/servlet/rtaImage?eid=ka05w00000128Er&feoid=00N5w00000Ri7BU&refid=0EM5w000006ublN)